bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/install_14.png width="600"/>

-* Determine the position of the metal sheet by positioning the control box at the appropriate location on the printer, then attach the metal sheet to secure it.
+* To determine the metal sheet's position, first place the control box in its intended location on the printer.
+Then, attach the sheet to secure the box.

     <img src=img/PandaAura/install_15.png width="600"/>